• Skip to primary navigation

 finely chopped garlic and thyme leaves on a cutting board

-Whisk together honey, olive oil, garlic, wholegrain mustard, finely chopped thyme, salt, pepper, and allspice in a large bowl.
+Whisk together runney honey, extra-virgin olive oil or vegetable oil, garlic, wholegrain mustard, finely chopped thyme, salt, black pepper, and allspice in a large bowl.
 Set it aside.

 honey, mustard, garlic, thyme and spices are placed in a bowl